-Galenia – a new name on the South African hospitality scene – is a rebranding of the estate and four star, bed and breakfast guest lodge previously known as Les Hauts de Montagu.
-The property closes for business on 30th April 2016 when it will undergo a four month programme of refurbishment and renovation reopening on 1st September 2016 with a new name – Galenia -and an enhanced style of hospitality product.
+Opening or rather re-opening on 1st September 2016 Galenia – this new name on the South African hospitality scene – is a rebranding of the estate and four star, bed and breakfast guest lodge previously known as Les Hauts de Montagu.

 The eight walking trails on the estate, of varying levels of complexity, amongst the fynbos and renosterbos allow guests to visit the five dams (one complete with bird hide), the Eastern and Western boundaries, the source and the forested banks of the Boontjierivier (Little Bean River) which flows through the property and the lower slopes of the Langeberg Mountains that protect the estate on its Southern boundary and its adjoining Twistniet Nature Reserve.
 Guests are free to explore the estate at will, but if they wish to know more about the estate and the bountiful nature to be found there then they can join the daily escorted nature walk which takes place before breakfast each morning.

-During the closed period all the ten suites will undergo an intensive programme of refurbishment and redecoration to upgrade the accommodation to a uniform superior offering.
-To create additional privacy each suite will be soundproofed and the individual stoeps will be modified and roofed to give protection from the weather and to allow them to be used more as outside lounge areas.
-The bedrooms will be given a new cosier look by adding rugs to cover the bare terracotta tile floors, new soft furnishings, lighting and décor.
-Blackout curtains and high specification bed linen, duvets and pillows will increase the comfort factor.
-A full guest house ‘bouquet’ of TV channels will be introduced to all suites whilst the amazingly efficient log burning open fire places still remain for those chillier evenings.
-By popular demand the outdoor showers and the free standing baths will be retained together with the underfloor heating in the bathrooms.
+Each of the ten suites has undergone an intensive programme of refurbishment and redecoration to provide a uniform superior offering.
+To create additional privacy each suite has been soundproofed and the individual stoeps have been modified and roofed to give protection from the weather and to allow them to be used more as outside lounge areas.
+The bedrooms have been given a cosier look by adding rugs to cover the bare terracotta tile floors, new soft furnishings, lighting and décor.
+Blackout curtains and high specification bed linen, duvets and pillows have increased the comfort factor.
+A full guest house ‘bouquet’ of TV channels is now available in all suites whilst the amazingly efficient log burning open fire places still remain for those chillier evenings.
+By popular demand the outdoor showers and the free standing baths have been retained together with the underfloor heating in the bathrooms.
 Ample designated parking to the rear of each suite also remains a very attractive feature of the property.

-Changes are also planned for the main house to enable it to become more of a social centre where residents can relax in comfort to enjoy drinks and refreshments of the appropriate time of day.
-By enclosing the extensive stoep with sliding glass panels it will allow this area to be used as a permanent dining veranda, not as at present being ‘weather dependent’.
-Breakfast can be taken whilst overlooking the olive grove and the lake in the foreground whilst also enjoying the far flung horizons of the Klein Karoo, whilst dinner will become a more cosy and sophisticated candlelit event where guests can linger and enjoy the excellent wines of the neighbouring wine farms.
+The main house has also been subject to a redesign and refurbishment programme to enable it to become more of a social centre where residents can relax in comfort to enjoy drinks and refreshments of the appropriate time of day.
+By enclosing the extensive stoep with sliding glass panels it has allowed this area to be used as a permanent dining veranda.
+Breakfast can be taken whilst overlooking the olive grove and the lake in the foreground whilst also enjoying the far flung horizons of the Klein Karoo, whilst dinner has become a more cosy and sophisticated candlelit event where guests can linger and enjoy the excellent wines of the neighbouring wine farms.

 The Galenia experience combines the natural beauty of this 1300 acre (550 hectare) estate, with its private and peaceful setting sheltered by the majestic Langeberg Mountains and enjoying magnificent views, with a hospitality offering that is designed to complement and connect to the surroundings, providing a caring and comfortable base from which guests can explore the estate and the neighbouring attractions of the Robertson wine valley and the Klein Karoo.